This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra costs to you.

 Oshino Hakkai Springs

 Hakkai means eight seas, referring to eight clear spring water ponds at the foot of Mount Fuji that Oshino Hakkai is famous for.
-It is located between Kwaguchiko and Yamanakako, on the bottom of the former 6th lake of the area.
+It is located between Kwaguchiko and Yamanakako, at the bottom of the former 6th lake of the area.
 The water from the ponds is of very good quality, containing some of the nation’s best spring water!
 You can even drink water from one of the pools.

-Oshino Hakkai
+Website: Oshino Hakkai

-Admission free
+Admission: free

 If you are interested in a tour around the Kawaguchiko area, please contact us!